JasonFruit/PascalToCIL/README.md

-# PascalToCIS
+# PascalToCIL
-A Pascal compiler targeting .NET CIL
+A Pascal compiler targeting .NET CIL, with the goal of implementing most of ISO-7185 Pascal.